What is a Business Line of Credit?

 The costs associated with a business line of credit can vary depending on the lender and the type of credit line, but typically include the following:

 Interest Rates: Vary based on whether the line of credit is secured or unsecured.
-Some lenders offer introductory fixed rates for the first 6-12 months to provide stability.
+Some lenders offer introductory fixed rates for the first 6 to 12 months to provide stability.

-• Secured Lines of Credit: Interest rates generally range from 7% to 15%.
+- Secured Lines of Credit: Interest rates generally range from Prime +4% to higher rates.

-• Unsecured Lines of Credit: Interest rates tend to be higher, ranging from 10% to 25%, depending on the creditworthiness of the business and the lender’s terms.
+- Unsecured Lines of Credit: Interest rates tend to be higher, ranging from 10% to 25%, depending on the business’s creditworthiness and the lender’s terms.

 Origination Fees: A one-time fee for setting up the credit line, typically ranging from 1% to 5% of the total credit limit.

-Maintenance Fees: Ongoing fees for keeping the account open, usually ranging from $10 to $50 monthly.
+Maintenance Fees: Ongoing fees for maintaining an open account, typically ranging from $10 to $50 per month.
 Some lenders may charge higher fees depending on the size of the line and account activity.

 Draw Fees: Fees for each draw taken from the credit line, which can range from $5 to $15 per transaction or a percentage of the draw, typically 1% to 2%.